-Table 29-1: Recommended Private IP Addresses
+Table 28-1: Recommended Private IP Addresses

-For PLM and LM Series, 172.31.x.x is used on the secondary computer's network interface for Dante Dual Redundancy configuration.
-PLM+ and D Series have this as default, but for these devices it is possible to configure it freely. .
+\172.31.x.x is used on the secondary computer's network interface for Dante Dual Redundancy configuration.
 Please refer to chapter 3 for further details.

 Lake devices and Lake Controllers can be configured to communicate over a network using any IP address and subnet mask combination required for your particular application.
 More sophisticated networks that include traffic from other professional and consumer equipment must be configured correctly to achieve desired operation.